-From a general perspective, draft versions of two important data protection laws, the PRC Personal Information Protection Law and the PRC Data Security Law, were released for public comment, which indicates the continuous strengthening of data protection.
+From a general perspective, two important data protection laws, the PRC Personal Information Protection Law and the PRC Data Security Law, finally took effect in 2021, which indicates the continuous strengthening of and focus on data protection.

-3.3 Regulatory Enforcement
+2.3 Regulatory Enforcement

-Currently, the key areas of regulatory enforcement in digital healthcare include cybersecurity and personal data protection.
+Currently, the key areas of regulatory enforcement in digital healthcare include cybersecurity, personal data protection, and internet-based diagnosis and treatment (including internet hospitals).
 In terms of cybersecurity, the implementation of the Multi-Level Protection Scheme (MLPS), which is a compulsory legal obligation under the PRC Cybersecurity Law and relevant regulations, is now becoming an enforcement focus for most industries including sensitive information, including healthcare.